 Some would say that backpacking requires ankle support to prevent trail mishaps.
 Naturally, they would opt for mid to high-cut boots which are on the heavy side.
 Then the others would ditch hiking boots and go for lightweight, low-cut ones instead.
 They focus on ankle strengthening and stretching for injury prevention.

-Characteristics of lightweight hiking shoes
+Characteristics of lightweight hiking shoes for men and women

 The market has an abundance of traditional hiking boots, but a lot of casual hikers and backpackers want something that is light.
 Heeding the call of the growing casual hiking market, many shoe manufacturers have also produced lightweight hiking shoes.
 In your search for a reliable pair of lightweight hiking footwear, consider these things: